 The Trotting-bred is a pony breed that race like Standardbreds with trotters and pacers.
 Many of them lived in a concentrated area north of my home.
 Really good-hearted people cared for them.
-These hard working people spent most of their day working at jobs and worked the horses at night and raced on the weekend.
+These hard-working people spent most of their day working at jobs and then worked the horses at night and raced on the weekend.
 Their operating budget was thin so most of them performed the vet work themselves.
-When a vet was needed, it was often as a last resort.
+When a vet was needed, it was often the last resort.
 I had been lucky enough to be accepted into their clan and often, I was the vet they called in when nothing else worked.

 Ed was the owner that called me that morning.
 It was the first time he had reached out for help and it occurred to me that this probably wasn’t going to end well.

 “Something’s not right with my new colt.”
 It wasn’t much, but it was enough to head my truck north.
 The sky was overcast and the air struggled at the freezing point.
 The traffic was sparse and in a short time, I was parked at the top of the hill overlooking his barn.
 I grabbed what I needed and carefully made my way down the slope.